List of Fablehaven characters: Major characters

 Christopher Vogel is an agent of the Society of the Evening Star.
 He met Kendra and Seth outside their school using the name Errol Fisk.
 He impressed them with his magician's skills, and told them he was sent by Coulter Dixon to get rid of the kobold Case.
-He convinced Seth to break into a mortuary to get a frog shaped statue, who turned out to be the demon - Olloch the Glutton.
+He convinced Seth to break into a mortuary to get a frog shaped statue, who turned out to be the demon named Olloch the Glutton.
 He tried to convince Kendra and Seth to accompany him on another mission, but they were warned by Grandpa Sorenson that he was not a friend, and likely a member of the Society of the Evening Star, which he actually turned out to be.
 He was a boyfriend to Vanessa in book two while the duo were working for the Society.